Green-Team-Systems/Obstacle-Avoidance/README.md

 3darr.npy - A 3D numpy of a voxel grid map

-obstacle_conversion - Load the obstacles from a numpy to the RRT algorithm
+obstacle_conversion - Algorithm designed to load the obstacles from a numpy to the RRT algorithm

 rrt_3d.py - Given an initial point and a goal location find the optimal path and print outs the coordinates of the trajectory.
 This is an existing 3D algorithm with modified parameters.